FranckyC/franckcornu.github.io/content/english/post/copilot-studio-and-metata.md

 **Why not using Azure Search instead...?**

-Indexing SharePoint content into a other system like Azure Search with more flexibility could theorically work better but, **what would be the point to re-index content into an other system, at additional costs, while this data is already indexed into a service, Microsoft 365, we already pay for?
+Indexing SharePoint content into a other system like Azure Search with more flexibility could theorically work better but, **what would be the point to re-index content into an other system, at additional costs, while this data is already indexed into a service, Microsoft 365, I already pay for?
 An absolute nonsense**.
 Anyway [Azure Search SharePoint connector does not support .aspx pages](https://learn.microsoft.com/en-us/azure/search/search-howto-index-sharepoint-online#limitations-and-considerations) and do not even mention the complexity of managing content permissions.

 **Ok but what about a custom Copilot plugin then..?**

 Plugins are good to fetch live data based on a prompt and use returned data in the generated answer.
 Technically speaking, to get a specific metadata value to be considered in the answer, that could be a solution.
 However, it just requires few steps...:

 1. Interpret the user query and detect every possible metadata he could ask for to trigger the plugin.
-2. Identify uniquely the content that we need to get the metadata from based on that query, like the corresponding SharePoint pages.
+2. Identify uniquely the content that I need to get the metadata from based on that query, like the corresponding SharePoint pages.
 These information should theorically come from the semantic index in the first place.
 3. In the plugin, call the Microsoft Graph API for all these pages based on the URL and get the metadata values.

 What a complex implementation with an high chance of failure for something that could have been simply resolved by retrieving metadata value along the content in the first place...